 - Folks who aren’t comfortable or don’t like swallowing multiple pills.

-- People who may not handle melatonin well.
+- People who may not handle melatonin well should look elsewhere.

 Best Beta-Alanine for Bodybuilders

-Supplementing with beta-alanine has been linked to a significant uptick in training performance compared to lifters who didn’t take it, potentially allowing athletes to work harder for longer.
-(9) If you’re a seasoned gym-goer who needs to push past plateaus, beta-alanine may be able to help you do just that.
+Supplementing with beta-alanine has been linked to a significant uptick in training performance for lifters compared to those who didn’t take it, potentially allowing athletes to work harder for longer.
+(9) If you’re a seasoned gymgoer who needs to push past plateaus, beta-alanine may be able to help you do just that.

 Swolverine Carnosyn Beta-Alanine